Sports

 Although the name athlete's foot sounds funny, if you have this skin infection, you're probably not laughing.
 The good news is that it is generally easy to treat.

 A broken collarbone is one of the most common types of broken bones.
-Find out how it can happen - and how to treat and avoid fractures.
+Find out how it can happen and how it's treated.

 Burners - also called stingers - usually happen in the neck or shoulder.
 They take their name from the burning or stinging sensation they cause.
 Find out how to treat burners - and prevent them.